-When starting the synthesis tool from the command line, an additional argument can be included to specify the location of the Identify installation directory.
-For example, the command pathToSynplifyInstall/synplify\pro -identify\dir pathToIdentifyInstall starts Synplify Pro in the GUI and sets the default installation path in the synthesis tool for launching the Identify tool set.
+When starting the synthesis tool from the command line, an additional argument can be included to specify the location of the instrumentor/debugger installation directory.
+For example, the command pathToSynplifyInstall/synplify pro -identify dir pathToldentifyInstall starts Synplify Pro in the GUI and sets the default installation path in the synthesis tool for launching the instrumentor/debugger tool set.
 The installation path specified appears in the Configure Identify Launch dialog box (Options->Configure Identify Launch) in the synthesis tool GUI.

-The -identify\dir argument overrides any SYN\IDENTIFY\EXE environment variable default setting.
+The -identify_dir argument overrides any SYN_IDENTIFY_EXE environment variable default setting.